MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/console/index.md

 > Learn how to manage alerts in the [Manage Alerts](alerts/) tutorial.

 ### Monitor app crashes
-App crashes are visualized on the {{ site.data.keys.mf_analytics_console_short}} (**Apps → Crashes**), where you can quickly view crashes and act on them accordingly.
+App crashes are visualized on the {{ site.data.keys.mf_analytics_console_short }} (**Apps → Crashes**), where you can quickly view crashes and act on them accordingly.
 Crash logs are collected on the device by default and sent to the server once the application is running again.
 When crash logs are sent to the analytics server, they automatically populate the crash charts.

 ### Monitor server and network data
-The {{ site.data.keys.mf_analytics_console_short}} monitors network data when it is sent to the Analytics Server, and allows the user to query this information in different ways (**Infrastructure → Servers and Networks**).
+The {{ site.data.keys.mf_analytics_console_short }} monitors network data when it is sent to the Analytics Server, and allows the user to query this information in different ways (**Infrastructure → Servers and Networks**).

 ### Collect, search, and report on client logs